Call for abstracts

-- Once you have prepared your abstract in accordance with the guidelines you can make your submission
+After reading the submission guidelines, make sure you have prepared your abstract in accordance with them.
+Once finished, you can start submitting.

 Abstract Submission Guidelines and Instructions